"Instead of trying to find new ideas I look for moments of freedom and curiosity."

 The first studio was located in the kitchen of a walk-up in Brooklyn before it was moved to SoHo.
 Adel built a following by showcasing his work at "maker markets" and in 2008 expanded the business to partner with retailers.
-Around that same time, Adel and his wife Corinne Jacobson decided to relocate to the Hudson Valley to raise their two daughters, and they moved the jewelry studio to Woodstock, then later to Kingston, and finally to Rhinebeck, where together they maintain the showroom and studio today.
+Around that same time, Adel and his wife Corinne decided to relocate to the Hudson Valley to raise their two daughters.
+They moved the jewelry studio to Woodstock, then later to Kingston, and finally to Rhinebeck, where together they maintain the gallery and studio today.

 "Beauty is a language that we all accept without effort because it is the raw material of our own essence, more intrinsic than intellect and culture.
 More subtle than understanding.
 Naturally universal."